stefangabos/Zebra_Cookie/README.md

 - very easy to write, read and delete browser cookies
 - simple and intuitive syntax
-- extremely small: with around 500 bytes when minified (350 bytes gzipped), it is probably the smallest and most optimized API for handling browser cookies from JavaScript
+- extremely small: with around 1KB when minified (605 bytes gzipped), it is probably the smallest and most optimized API for handling browser cookies from JavaScript

 Zebra Cookie is a convenient choice if you want a small, dependency-free solution for cookie management, especially for projects where managing cookies is required but using a larger library isn't necessary.